 While we believe the above items are helpful to all small businesses, it is likely that you’ll still have specific financial questions about your own company.
 Our entire CFO team has allocated time to support you right now, so please take advantage of the free Acuity CFO Office Hours.
 Please remember that there is no charge for these office hours, and we would be honored to help.
-We are also offering a promotion to help businesses during this time, $1,000 off any 2 services, $450 off any 1 service.

 We can also take over from a full-time staff person that you had to let go.
 We are all hunkering down, so if you need to understand what a part-time or interim solution might look like, let us help you figure that out.
 Schedule a call, and let us help with those two things right now.

 I know the byline says Matthew May, but at this point please know our whole team is contributing to this blog post.
 Special thanks to Janet Mulroy, Derrick Williams, Graham Wood, and Kenji who is drafting all our clients weekly communications (I steal the good parts).